WebDevStudios/custom-post-type-ui/readme.txt

 6. Help/support screen.

 == Changelog ==

+= 1.8.1 - 2020-09-21 =
+* Fixed: Issues with WP-CLI importing.
+* Added: Menu icon preview that should have been in 1.8.0, but was missed.
+Props @glebkema

 = 1.8.0 - 2020-08-14 =
 * Added: support for default terms with a custom taxonomy.